chrislaskey/community-share-ansible/README.md

 - Amazon S3 for file storage
 - Facebook for user authentication
 - Ansible for server configuration and code deployment

-See the [Community Share repository](https://github.com/chrislaskey/community-share) for more details about the application itself.

 Community Share runs on top of: